AT&T Corporation: Undersea communications and operations

+Between 1951 and 2000, AT&T was listed 73 times in cable laying operations for specific routes deployed.

+The Cable Ship Long Lines had 23 cable runs from 1963 to 1992, with the first deep-sea trial of optical fiber cable in 1982 leading to the consortium of countries and locations for the TAT-8 fiber cable implementation of 1988.

-The Break-up
+Break-up

 The United States Justice Department opened the case United States v.
 AT&T in 1974.
 This was prompted by suspicion that AT&T was using monopoly profits from its Western Electric subsidiary to subsidize the cost of its network, a violation of antitrust law.
 A settlement to this case was finalized in 1982, leading to the division of the company on January 1, 1984, into seven Regional Bell Operating Companies, commonly known as Baby Bells.
 These companies were: